hwkkix/detectingfraud/README.md

 # confirming my changes
 # completes step 2 of a methodical EDA
 ```
 3. Step three will use descriptive statistics and exploratory visualizations to understand the data at a macro level

 ### What can we learn from our tabular analysis?
-By looking at the below tables we can learn from our data the following:
+By looking at crosstab tables (an example of one is below) we can learn from our data the following:
 - There are 445,383 observations none of which have null values
 - 576 transactions were fraudulant (276 cash_out & 300 transfer)
 - There are 5 different transaction types for us to take into account.
 The msot frequest of these transaction types is the Cash_Out type.